sachin-sumologic/sumologic-documentation/docs/integrations/saml/onelogin.md

 <img src={useBaseUrl('img/integrations/saml/OneLoginOverview.png')} alt="OneLogin" />

 ### App Monitoring

 **Event Distribution by App.** See the percentage of events by application in the last 24 hours as a pie chart to identify the event distribution by apps having the most events recently.

 **Event Distribution by Event ID.** See the percentage of each user action by Event ID for the last 24 hours as a pie chart to identify the apps having the most activity recently.
-**Event Distribution by Event ID.** See the percentage of each user action by Event ID for the last 24 hours as a pie chart to identify the apps having the most activity recently.

 **Logins by App.** See the percentage of logins by application in the last 24 hours as a pie chart to identify the apps having the most events recently.